mgechev/blog.mgechev.com/content/story/_index.md

       <h1>Physics and astronomy</h1>
       <section>
         <p>
           I was amazed by the space.
-I had my old Russian telescope reflector with brand name "Alkor".
+I had my old Russian telescope reflector with the brand name "Alkor".
 I used to spend almost every clear night observing the sky, writing down my observations in a notebook.
         </p>
         <p>
           That's how I got introduced to our local Astronomy school, in Troyan, where I met one of the most dedicated teachers I thought can exist - Nadka Dankova.
 She was helping me with the preparation for the National astronomy competitions I was participating in.